Michael O’Sullivan

 Michael O’Sullivan is an economic and geopolitical speaker.
 He has twenty years’ experience in global financial markets, most recently as Chief Investment Officer of Credit Suisse, where he worked for twelve years.
 He now advises a number of asset management and fintech companies.

-As a senior contributor at Forbes he writes about political, technological, and economic aspects of post-globalization.
+He is the author of “The Levelling” What’ Next After Globalization” and is a senior contributor at Forbes.
+He writes about political, technological, and economic aspects of post-globalization.
 His work covers topics such as debt, democracy, and new technologies like quantum computing.
 He also analyzes the economic and financial world outside the U.S. for a U.S. audience.

 A senior adviser at WestExec and a trustee of the Jane Goodall Legacy Foundation, he brings extensive experience across global policy and governance.